 Image Credit: Navaneeth Krishnan S for Wikimedia Commons

-The Napier Museum welcomes visitors from 10:00 to 16:45 every day except Mondays, Wednesday forenoons, and on specific holidays such as 26th January, 15th August, Thiruvonam, and Mahanavami.
-Entry fees are ₹ 12 for individuals above 12 years old, ₹ 10 for those below 12, and car parking is available for ₹ 150.
+Napier Museum timings range from 10:00 to 16:45 every day except Mondays, Wednesday forenoons, and on specific holidays such as 26th January, 15th August, Thiruvonam, and Mahanavami.
+Entry fees for Napier Museum tickets are ₹ 12 for individuals above 12 years old, ₹ 10 for those below 12, and car parking is available for ₹ 150.
 It offers a glimpse into its rich architectural heritage and various exhibits amidst serene surroundings in Thiruvananthapuram, Kerala.

 If you’re planning a visit, the best time to explore this historic museum is generally between October and February.
 During these months, the weather in Trivandrum is most pleasant, with moderate humidity and cooler temperatures.
 Whether you’re interested in art, natural history, or unique architecture, the Napier Museum awaits your discovery!